-In Spring 2022, MPHA staff began their work with the Bronner Group LLC, a consultant agency specializing in developing strategy, transformation, and accountability services for government agencies to draft a new five-year strategic plan.
-In this process, MPHA sought input from agency staff, resident organizations, MPHA commissioners, and various departments from the city and county who regularly collaboratively with MPHA.
+In Spring 2022, MPHA staff began their work with the Bronner Group LLC, a consultant agency specializing in developing strategy, transformation, and accountability services for government agencies to draft a new plan.
+In this process, MPHA sought input from all agency staff, resident organizations, the Board of Commissioners as well as departments from the city and county who regularly collaboratively with MPHA.
 The Plan document is intended to be a guiding document for the agency for the next five years, outlining six goals:

 - 1. Provide and preserve deeply affordable, high-quality housing for Highrise residents. - 2.
-Build new and expand partnerships with federal, state, and local governments, in addition to philanthropic entities to support MPHA residents and those on the agency's waitlist. - 3.
+Build new and expand partnerships with federal, state, and local governments, in addition to philanthropic entities to support MPHA residents and those who are on our waitlist. - 3.
 Provide and preserve deeply affordable, high-quality family housing - 4.
-Increase the supply of deeply affordable housing by at least 150 units per year - 5.
+Significantly increase the supply of deeply affordable housing - 5.
 Position MPHA as an employer of choice. - 6.
 Continuously improve organizational performance to retain MTW status and highest HUD performance rating.

-This five-year strategic plan is the result of hundreds of touchpoints with agency staff, leadership, community partners, board members, residents, and voucher-holders over the last six months.
-In total, 24 key informant interviews and three listening sessions were conducted.
-Survey participation was high in that MPHA received survey results from 242 employees, 804 LIPH residents, 891 HCV participants, and nine MPHA board members.
-This includes a retreat held in August that brought MPHA leadership staff and the board chair together to reflect on the strengths, weakness, opportunities, and threats identified in the data gathering phase.
+This five-year strategic plan is the result of extensive of time and collaboration.
+In total 24 key informant interviews and three listening sessions were conducted.
+Survey participation was high in that MPHA received survey results from 242 employees, 804 LIPH residents, 891 HCV participants, and 9 of the MPHA board members.
+A retreat was held in late August, to complete several focus groups and have MPHA leadership staff along with the board chair reflect on the strengths, weakness, opportunities, and threats that were identified in the data gathering phase.
+Utilizing a SWOT analysis to guide goals, strategies, and actions, the work culminated in a Plan that is comprised of 6 Agency Goals and 32 related Strategies.
+The Executive Committee members reviewed these items collaboratively across three additional sessions.
+All this work resulted in a draft document that was prepared for review in late November.
+With the support of the Highrise Health Alliance, MHRC (which among other assistance reviewed the survey materials), as well as the Board of Commissioners who contributed a cumulative 15 hours of focused discussion got us to this final version, which includes various revisions and edits given the foregoing review and input.
+MPHA thanks all those who worked hard to bring us to this important plan document.

-From these inputs, a draft Plan was produced that has been further refined through near-daily meetings with Bronner, MPHA leadership, MHRC, and MPHA commissioners.
-This has culminated in a draft plan comprised of six agency goals and 32 related strategies.

-In October and November, the board's Executive Committee members reviewed this draft plan across three review sessions and provided additional feedback and refinement.
-From that feedback, staff has spent the last month working with MPHA leaders, MHRC, the Highrise Health Alliance, and MPHA commissioners to deliver a new five-year strategic plan for consideration from the MPHA Board of Commissioners.

-The agency thanks all those who worked tirelessly to draft this important plan document.

 A copy of the recommended Board Resolution is attached to this Report.
 This Report was prepared by Rachel Almburg, Assistant Director of Housing Policy & Strategic Initiatives.
-For Further information, please contact Ms. Almburg at (612) 342-1404 or ralmburg@mplspha.org.
+For Further information, please contact Ms. Almburg at (612) 342-1404 or ralmburg@mplspha.org

-RESOLUTION No. 22-229
+RESOLUTION No. 23-229